lstporg/LSTP/docs/How it Works.md

   <li>Before the instance of the training neuron has been created, the program initializes an autotrain error margin, and input and output outlier margins.</li>
   <li>The program takes input and output CSV training data filepaths.</li>
   <li>The program removes any data that does not fall between <code>mean ± outlier margin</code></li>
-  <li>The program initializes the neuron with the scanned data, a baseline intercept is initialized, and a baseline weight is initialized.</li>
+  <li>The program initializes the neuron with the scanned data, a baseline intercept is initialized, and baseline weights are initialized.</li>
   <li>The program trains and uses a weight correction formula to correct a weight proportional to the input and error size.</li>
   <li>When the program's prediction falls between <code>± autotrain error margin</code> of a real value, training stops.</li>
   <li>A trained model CSV containing the baseline intercept and final weights is cached for future predictions.</li>